Wadi Naqab Loop Trail (Sheri Village, Jebel Yibir, Tala Village, Baqal Village)

 • If you're looking for a short trail for a day hike, I DO NOT recommend this.
 Check my Hidden Oasis Trail and Wadi Shawka Loop Trail instead.

-• Despite the trail could pass as a moderate hike, the trail is long.
-It is not as established as Wadi Litibah, Al Rabi Tower or Jebel Jais.
-There are few trail signs and goat trails but it can be confusing for total beginners.
-A trained eye with a lot of experience in mountaineering would be highly needed in this trail.
-I myself won’t be qualified as such by the way.
+• While the trail could pass as a moderate hike, the trail is long.
+It is not as established as Wadi Litibah, Al Rabi Tower, or Jebel Jais.
+There are few trail signs and goat trails but it can be confusing for beginners.
+A trained eye with a lot of experience in mountaineering would be highly needed on this trail.
+I won't be qualified as such by the way.

-• There’s no water source along the way.
+• There's no water source along the way.
 This could pose a big risk if you run out of water in the middle of the hike.
-There are few villages along the trail but there’s no guarantee of anyone’s presence within the village and water availability.
+There are few villages along the trail but no guarantee of anyone's presence and water availability.
 So make sure to be responsible for yourself.

-Even though I did this trail twice, I still dread this because it is too long to do in a day.
-However, Wadi Naqab Loop Trail remains my memorable hike ’til date.
+Even though I hiked this trail twice, I still dread hiking here again because it is quite long to do in one day.
+However, Wadi Naqab Loop Trail remains my memorable hike to date.

-Overall, the trail is challenging but very rewarding.
-If you’re interested to do another challenging hike like this, I recommend you to check my Stairway to Heaven – Wati Litibah Loop!
+Overall, the trail is challenging yet very rewarding.
+If you’re interested for another challenging hike like this, I recommend the Stairway to Heaven - Wati Litibah Loop!

 P.S.
-The trail is explored and linked together by FOX.AE specifically for the Ras Al Khaimah Traverse Event that we call in this post RAKTRAV.
-Credit goes to the group (lead members, hikers and participants, support members) who made the event and trail connection possible.
+The trail was explored and linked together by FOX.AE specifically for the Ras Al Khaimah Traverse Event called RAKTRAV.
+Credit goes to the group (lead members, hikers, and support members) who made the event and trail connection possible.

 Selfie in Hong Kong Trail Section 1